Nick Penniman, Executive Director

-He has served on multiple nonprofit boards and advisory boards, including the Homeless Empowerment Project, which publishes Spare Change News, and the Roosevelt Institution.
+He has served on multiple nonprofit boards and advisory boards, including the Homeless Empowerment Project, which publishes Spare Change News, and the Roosevelt Institute.
 He has appeared regularly on MSNBC and blogs frequently on the Huffington Post.
 His most recent essay about money in politics was published by the journal Democracy.

 David brings over twenty years of leadership in both the business and nonprofit sectors to Fund for the Republic.
 He has a proven track record in start-ups, strategic planning, communications, management and event production.

-Before joining Fund for the Republic, David worked as a consultant with Fletcher Group, Inc. His clients included The Leadership Conference on Civil and Human Rights, Futures without Violence and The Atlantic Council of the United States.
+Before joining Fund for the Republic, David worked as a consultant with Fletcher Group, Inc. His clients included The Leadership Conference on Civil and Human Rights, Futures without Violence, and The Atlantic Committee of the United States.
 As National Operations Director for Dancing Classrooms, an arts education nonprofit, David was responsible for all elements of managing and growing an international network of over thirty sites.
 Before moving to Washington D.C. in 2009, David was the founder and Executive Director of Commonwealth Center for Change (C3), a nonprofit in Northampton, MA.
 While at C3, David developed a wide array of strategic partnerships to strengthen the arts community.